 As in Lab 1, be sure you save the SREG when you enter the interrupt routine.
 In this lab, you will typically be polling a button and doing some arithmetic, so you must save SREG in a register when you enter the interrrupt routine, then restore it when you leave.
-The following code fragment shows how to do it.
+The following code fragment shows one wayto do these things.

 You will need to generate a time base for measuring reaction times.
 Most people have a reaction time in the range of 100 mSec to 200 mSec, but this can be quite variable, up to several hundred mSec.
 If you use the 0.5 mSec timebase from lab 1, you will have enough time resolution, but you will need a 16 bit interrupt counter.

 Make sure that the switches and LEDs are connected as they were in

 Lab 1.
 When in doubt, ask an instructor.
 Remember that a switch which is

 pushed reads back a logic zero.
 To read, for example, switch6 use:

 to skip the next instruction if bit 6 of the PortD pins is clear.

 You will demonstrate the working reaction time tester to the TA in the lab.